BattletechModders/JK_Rarity/Z_Sab_JK_RarityTables/ReadMe.txt

-Version 1.4.0.4
+Version 1.5.1.0

 This was originally part of the JK_Variants mod, but I am going to break it out as a separate function, as I have received multiple requests to make it work with the other existing New 'Mech skins and mods.

 IMPORTANT NOTE:
-Please use the ModTek.dll file included in the mod (or a newer version).
-This is the one everything is tested with, and it seems to play nicest across the various mods.

-It also requires you to have BT1_4_MadlibsFix installed - the most recent version (1.0) is included in the zip, but I encourage you to check for the latest version at https://github.com/IceRaptor/BT1_4_MadlibsFix/releases/tag/REL_1.0.0  Thank you to eck for the solution and FrostRaptor for getting it into Mod format so quickly!
-Thank you to m22Spencer as well for the first iteration in BattletechPerformanceFix.
+BT1_4_MadlibsFix is no longer required - if you have an older version of this mod, please delete the "BT1_4_MadlibsFix" folder.

 Also, I suggest you delete you Battletech/Mods/.modtek folder when you install this mod.

 What does it do?
-The idea behind this mod is to add Faction Rarity Tags to every 'Mech and Vee in the game, in JK_Variants and in other available packages.
+The idea behind this mod is to add Faction Rarity Tags to every 'Mech and Vee in the game, in JK_Variants and in other mods.
 These tags are then used in new LanceDef files that will call for a mix of tag values.

 This makes the various 'Mech/Vee variants become more/less prevalent for the various factions.
 So, something like the Panther will appear more frequently for a Kurita lance, but that same Panther would be Rare elsewhere - so, instead an Urbie might appear for a similar Liao lance.